-In addition to salary, some jobs offer what is known as equity compensation.
-Equity compensation can come in many forms, but what all have in common is delayed gratification.
-Equity compensation does not pay off immediately, but it may do so in the long run.
+In addition to salary, some jobs offer perks known as equity compensation.
+Equity compensation can come in many forms, but what they all have in common is delayed gratification.
+Equity compensation does not pay off immediately, although it may do so in the long run.
 If you are fortunate enough to have access to an equity compensation plan, congratulations!
 But be aware of the nuances associated with various types of plans.
 Your BFC advisor can help you navigate through the process.

-There are five basic types of equity compensation:
+A: There are five basic types of equity compensation:

 - Stock Options – This type gives employees the right to purchase shares of the company at a given price for a period of time.

 - Restricted Stock – Restricted stock units are a method by which an employer can grant company shares to employees.
 The shares are "restricted" since they are subject to a vesting schedule.
 This schedule can be based on length of employment or on performance goals.
 Restricted stock may also have other limits on transfers or sales that your company can impose.

 - Phantom Stock – This bonus plan doesn’t award employees with company stock itself, but pays them cash based on the stock’s price.